aykutkircan/mongo-replica-set/README.md

     # Usage :
     $ git clone git@github.com:aykutkircan/mongo-replica-set.git
     $ cd mongo-replica-set/

+if you are going to start the services for the first time you should add the '--init' flag

+    $ ./up.sh 'staging' --init
+    or
+    $ ./up.sh 'prod' --init
+    or
+    $ ./up.sh 'preprod' --init

+If you have installed the services before and you have db and config in the data folder in the root directory, you can continue as follows

     $ ./up.sh 'staging'
     or
     $ ./up.sh 'prod'
     or
     $ ./up.sh 'preprod'

 You can also edit mongo-auth.init.js to change admin credentials before turning up the cluster